James Strauss (flautist)

-James Strauss (b.
-November 29, 1974 Recife, Pernambuco) is a Brazilian flautist and musicologist.
+James Strauss (born November 29, 1974, in Recife, Pernambuco) is a Brazilian flautist and musicologist.

 Biography

 Strauss began taking violin lessons from his father when he was four years old, but switched to the flute a few years later.
 He graduated from the Paris Conservatory with Pierre-Yves Artaud, Maurice Pruvot, and Lazslo Hadadi.
 Concurrently he studied Flute with Jean-Pierre Rampal.
 His career as a flute soloist started in 1991 with his performance with the Festival Orchestra of the 23rd Music Festival in Campos do Jordão, conducted by Júlio Medaglia.